1396485 Flight Sergeant William Searl Newman, Royal Air Force Volunteer Reserve

-In 1941, once he was 18, Billy volunteered for the R.A.F.
+In 1941, once he was 18, William Newman volunteered for the R.A.F.
 He trained first at the Cadet University, Southampton and later in Canada, where he was promoted to the rank of Sergeant Bomb Aimer.
 He was later promoted to Flight Sergeant and completed 32 sorties over enemy territory.

 Death in a Flying Accident 5

 On 15th October 1944, 20 year old Flight Sergeant William Searl Newman, R.A.F.V.R was killed in a flying accident in the UK.
 His death was registered in the Chipping Norton District of Oxfordshire.